Wifsimster/wifsimster.github.io/docs/en/posts/flash-esp8266.md

 ---
-title: Flash d'un ESP8266
+title: Flashing an ESP8266
 date: 2016-01-13
-description: Guide pour flasher un ESP8266 avec le firmware NodeMCU.
+description: Guide to flash an ESP8266 with NodeMCU firmware.
 tags:
   - ESP8266
   - NodeMCU